 OSU-CHS's Incident Manual includes information about Incident Teams, University operating status parameters, incident priorities and performance expectations, shelter-in-place and evacuation guidelines, and local contingency and continuity planning requirements.
 University departments are responsible for developing contingency plans and continuity of operations plans for their staff and areas of responsibility.
 The University conducts emergency response exercises each year such as table top exercises and tests of the mass notification systems on campus.
 These tests are designed to assess and evaluate the emergency plans and capabilities of the institution.
 OSU-CHS Security officers and supervisors have received training in incident command and responding to critical incidents on campus.
-When a serious incident occurs that causes an immediate threat to the campus, the first responders to the scene are usually OSU-CHS Security, Tulsa Police Department and Tulsa Fire and Emergency Medical Services Authority (EMSA).
+When a serious incident occurs that causes an immediate threat to the campus, the first responders to the scene are usually OSU-CHS Security, Tulsa Police Department and Tulsa Fire , Emergency Medical Services Authority (EMSA), Cherokee Marshals, Tahlequah PD, Tahlequah FD and the CNEMS Health Systems.
 These agencies typically respond and work together to manage the incident.
 Depending on the nature of the incident, other OSU-CHS departments and other local or federal agencies could also be involved in responding to the incident.